 As per my last post, I was supposed to spend the weekend in Bangkok this weekend and then head to Auckland on Monday.
 But given how people are evacuating from Bangkok, I decided to try and change my flights around to get out before things get even worse.

 Thankfully most airlines (including mine, Air Canada) are offering free change fees on flights to and from Bangkok due to the flooding crisis there, so my ticket was eligible for a change.
-I tried calling last night to sort it out, but unfortunately due to the time change I didn't get the ticket office in time before it closed.
-This time I managed ...
+I tried calling last night to sort it out, but unfortunately due to the time change I didn’t ...